Car Insurance Refunds: How They Work

 Ask Whether Your Insurer Uses Prorated or Short-Rate Calculation

-Before finalizing the cancellation, ask your insurer specifically which calculation method it uses.
+Before finalizing the cancellation, ask which calculation method your insurer uses.
 A short-rate cancellation can reduce your refund by 10% to 15% compared to a prorated refund.
-Progressive, for example, is known to apply short-rate penalties in certain states.
-Knowing this up front lets you weigh the true cost of canceling mid-term versus waiting until renewal.
+Progressive applies short-rate penalties in certain states, for example.
+Knowing this upfront helps you decide whether canceling mid-term makes financial sense or whether waiting until renewal is the better move.

 3. 3